 If it is not possible to resolve your concern promptly, for example, because it requires further investigation or information to be provided then please follow our written complaints procedure.
 Members will do their best to assist you, wherever possible, to resolve your complaint.
 Contact details for Chambers for making a complaint or for requesting information are set out below.

-All self employed barristers are required by the Bar Standards Board of England and Wales to comply with the complaints handling procedures currently set out in The Complaints Regulations in the Bar Handbook 4th Edition 2019 and are subject to a non-judicial dispute resolution procedure which may be accessed through the England and Wales Legal Ombudsman’s website.
+All self employed barristers are required by the Bar Standards Board of England and Wales to comply with the enforcement regulations and are subject to a non-judicial dispute resolution procedure which may be accessed through the England and Wales Legal Ombudsman’s website.

 If you are not satisfied with the final written response to your complaint to Tennyson after using our complaints procedure, or you have not received a response within 8 weeks from lodging your complaint, then you have the option of raising the matter with the Legal Ombudsman, which covers England and Wales.
 This is a free, impartial and independent service set up by United Kingdom government which deals with any complaints about the legal service you have received.